stevebuer/cs330-projects/homework2/README.md

 All endpoints are live and tested with real DX cluster data.
 Perfect for integration with external monitoring tools or building custom applications on top of the DX cluster data.

+#### Extensive deployment debugging

+After a [marathon debugging session](chat-transcripts/docker-deploy.md) with Claude, I got the api container deployed.

+The data browser is [up and running](http://dx.jxqz.org:8080/)

+#### Production Deployment Challenges and Solutions

+Had extensive Docker deployment challenges requiring [comprehensive troubleshooting](chat-transcripts/docker-deploy-chat.md) including:
+- Docker Compose version compatibility issues between development (Debian bookworm) and production (Debian bullseye)
+- Environment variable syntax incompatibilities
+- Database connectivity problems with container networking
+- Creation of individual container build/export/import workflows

+Also encountered some [Docker-specific debugging issues](chat-transcripts/docker-debug.md) during the deployment process.

+All issues were successfully resolved with automated deployment scripts, version detection, and host networking solutions.

+My analytics dashboard development will continue on my local machine for now.

 #### Todo List

-TODO: The DX Cluster scraper is erroring on some [badly formatted data](error.txt).
-I need to fix this.
+TODO: The DX Cluster scraper is occasionally erroring on some [badly formatted data](error.txt).
+Need to fix?
 TODO: research React Ecosystem, webGL libs, etc.
 TODO: requirement.md file to guide Claude?
 TODO: alerting infrastructure.
 I would like be notified of significant propagation openings or predicted openings.

 ### Other